JGillam/openflagserver/README.md

 exercises typical in security/hacking competitions.
 It consists of a single python script (flags.py), a sqlite db, some static html, css, etc... and a configuration file that specifies which flags are available.

+This project was thrown together for a specific need and seemed useful enough to warrant sharing.
+If you have ideas to improve on it please submit feedback or even fork, implement and submit a pull request.
+Thanks!

 ## Dependencies
 The Open Flag Server has been tested on Python 2.7.9 and requires the following Python modules:
    * cherrypy